-On March 31, 2022, the SEC issued Staff Accounting Bulletin No. 121 (SAB 121), which expresses the SEC staff's views on accounting for an entity's obligations to safeguard crypto assets for another party.
-Safeguarding crypto assets presents unique risks and uncertainties, including technological, legal and regulatory risks.
-In the SEC staff's views, the objective of SAB 121 is to "enhance the information received by investors and other users of financial statements about these risks, thereby assisting them in making investment and other capital allocation decisions."
+On March 31, 2022, the Securities and Exchange Commission (SEC) issued Staff Accounting Bulletin No. 121 (SAB 121), which expresses the SEC staff's views on accounting for an entity's obligations to safeguard crypto assets for another party.

+Safeguarding crypto assets presents unique risks and uncertainties, including technological, legal, and regulatory risks.
+The objective of SAB 121 is to "enhance the information received by investors and other users of financial statements about these risks, thereby assisting them in making investment and other capital allocation decisions."

-This publication includes key considerations on scope, recognition, measurement, disclosure, and adoption of SAB 121, as well as on internal control over financial reporting (ICFR) related to SAB 121.
+This publication discusses scope, recognition, measurement, and disclosures as well as internal control over financial reporting considerations related to SAB 121.

-The AICPA also updated its AICPA Practice Aid, Accounting for and auditing of digital assets (AICPA Practice Aid) to add Appendix B, which includes insights in a Question and Answer (Q&A) format on applying SAB 121 based on recent discussions with the SEC staff.
-We strongly recommend that entities consider the information in Appendix B when applying SAB 121.
+The American Institute of Certified Public Accountants (AICPA) included Appendix B in its AICPA practice aid, Accounting for and Auditing of Digital Assets (AICPA Practice Aid), which discusses insights in a question and answer (Q&A) format on applying SAB 121 based on discussions with the SEC staff.
+We strongly recommend entities consider the information in Appendix B when applying SAB 121.

-SCOPE
+2. SCOPE

 SAB 121 defines a crypto asset as "a digital asset that is issued and/or transferred using distributed ledger or blockchain technology using cryptographic techniques."
-This definition of a crypto asset is broad and is not limited to cryptocurrencies (e.g., Bitcoin, Ether) that are fungible and used as a medium of exchange.
-Rather, under this definition, crypto assets can also include stablecoins and non-fungible tokens that exist on the blockchain.
+This definition of a crypto asset is broad and is not limited to cryptocurrencies (for example, bitcoin and ether) that are fungible and used as a medium of exchange.
+Rather, under this definition, crypto assets can also include stablecoins and nonfungible tokens that exist on the blockchain.